niwo/cs_switch/README.md

 # cs_switch

-cs_switch helps you with generating SQL queries required to change the domain of CloudStack compute offerings.
+cs_switch helps you generating SQL queries required to change the domain of CloudStack compute offerings.

 ## Dependencies